Second alarm raised over fire in Penrose paint and panel business

 There were still five fire engines battling the blaze, he said.

-Auckland Council represntatives were on the way as a precaution to ensure nothing like oil was leaking into drains, he said.
+Auckland Council representatives were on the way as a precaution to ensure nothing like oil was leaking into drains, he said.